wso2/docs-choreo-dev/en/docs/manage/api-management.md

 - **Access mode** - Configure API access as internal or external.
 - **API Visibility** - Configure API visibility as private or public.
 - **CORS configuration** - Enables CORS configurations and provides necessary CORS headers.
 - **Application level security** - This determines the type of security used to safeguard this API.
-You can secure your APIs with OAuth2, any other available security scheme, or both.
-If the OAuth2 option is selected, that API will need a valid OAuth2 token for successful invocation.
+You can secure your APIs with OAuth 2.0, any other available security scheme, or both.
+If the OAuth 2.0 option is selected, that API will need a valid OAuth 2.0 token for successful invocation.
 - **Operations Configuration** - Configure rate limiting to your API in Choreo per API operation.

 # Properties